-Foraging is a natural treasure hunt- with the treasure being wild food, found using a pair of keen eyes and perhaps a little handbook.
+Foraging is a natural treasure hunt – with the treasure being wild food!
+Use a pair of keen eyes and perhaps a little handbook.
 You city folk might be counting yourself out of this microadventure, but foraging is for the urban and rural human.
 Promise!
-We’ve got a recipe and challenge for you to prove it...
+We’ve got a nettle pesto recipe and challenge for you to prove it…

-This guy, although he can be precarious, is more useful than his sting lets on.
-And as they go, this is an easy forage- the stinging nettle seems to be one of the first thing us Brits learn to identify (perhaps because of fear of pain alongside its prolific presence).
+Although nettles can be precarious, they are more useful than their sting lets on.
+And as they go, this is an easy forage.
+The stinging nettle seems to be one of the first thing us Brits learn to identify.(Perhaps because of fear of pain alongside its prolific presence).

-Sure, stinging nettles are named so for a reason.
+Sure, named for a reason!
 The easiest way then to gather your haul is using some scissors and pretty thick gloves (picking the top, freshest leaves only).
-If however you fancy a more grizzled challenge that might impress those you gather to share in your bounty, there is an art to picking without being stung…
+However, we’ve got a more grizzled challenge that might impress… The art to picking nettles without getting stung is this:

-Combatting the direction of the tiny hairs that cover the nettle and that harbour the stinging potion, the trick is to move your fingers upwards, grabbing the stem below the young leaves at the top (Kudos to you if you give it a go!).*
+Combat the direction of the tiny hairs that cover the nettle and that harbour the stinging potion.
+The trick is to move your fingers upwards, grabbing the stem below the young leaves at the top.
+(Kudos to you if you give it a go!).*

 And now to the kitchen.
 Here’s a little recipe for nettle pesto…

-- Boil your nettles for ½ minutes, then cool them off by dumping them in a bowl of ice water, before draining and squeezing out as much moisture as you can using a tea towel or something similar
+- Firstly, boil your nettles for ½ minutes, then cool them off by dumping them in a bowl of ice water.
+Secondly, drain and squeeze out as much moisture as you can using a tea towel or something similar

 - Pound your toasted pine nuts in the mortar and pestle, adding in the garlic and doing more of the same

-- Chuck in your cheese, nettles and lemon juice and mash until its pretty well broken down
+- Next chuck in your cheese, nettles and lemon juice and mash until its pretty well broken down

 - Add as much olive oil as you fancy until it reaches the consistency you are after (less for a paste, more for a sauce)

 There you have it.
-It’s good to remember too that a leaf, like an apple, as it is exposed to air will discolour- you can combat this by adding a layer of olive oil on top of the paste in whatever jar you keep it in.
+It’s also good to remember too that a leaf, like an apple, as it is exposed to air will discolour.
+You can combat this by adding a layer of olive oil on top of the nettle pesto in whatever jar you keep it in.
 We reckon you want to have it eaten up within a couple of days (shouldn’t be too hard).